An Incremental Sampling and Segmentation-Based Approach for Motion Planning Infeasibility: Approach

 \subsection{Sampling C-obstacle}

+The fundamental concept underlying incremental sampling from the C-space is that it is not necessary to sample the entire C-obstacle region.
+Instead, it suffices to draw enough samples from the C-obstacle to separate the start and goal configurations into disconnected components within the C-space.

 Since we initialize all cells in $\C{CB}$ as C-free, we need to sample configurations in C-obstacle to progressively build $\C{CB}$.
-We maintain a set $SS$ (Algorithm~\ref{algo:MPI}, line 2) that stores the linear indices corresponding to the multidimensional subscripts of $\C{CB}$.
-Each multidimensional subscript in $\C{CB}$ corresponds to a configuration in the C-space.
-Algorithm~\ref{algo:samplecobstacle} samples without replacement from the set $SS$ until at least $ns$ configurations in C-obstacle are selected.
-Each sampled configuration $q$ is checked for collision (Algorithm~\ref{algo:samplecobstacle}, line 6).
-If $\C{R}(q) \in \text{C-obstacle}$, the subroutine \texttt{CollisionCheck} returns a true value ($cc$), and the corresponding $\C{CB}$ cell is updated to 0 (Algorithm~\ref{algo:samplecobstacle}, line 8), indicating that the cell belongs to C-obstacle.
-The fundamental concept behind incrementally sampling from the C-space is based on the fact that we do not always need to sample the whole C-obstacle space but only draw enough samples from C-obstacle to separate the start and goal configurations into disconnected components in the C-space.
+We maintain a set $SS$ (Algorithm~\ref{algo:MPI}, line 2) that stores the linear indices $(idx)$ corresponding to the multidimensional array representation of $\C{CB}$.
+The value $\C{CB}[idx]$ denotes the grid cell associated with index $idx$.
+Algorithm~\ref{algo:samplecobstacle} samples without replacement from $SS$ (lines 3–4) until at least $ns$ configurations within the C-obstacle are selected.
+Each sampled configuration $q$ is then checked for collision (Algorithm~\ref{algo:samplecobstacle}, line 6).
+If $\revtext{q} \in \text{C-obstacle}$, the subroutine \texttt{CollisionCheck} returns \texttt{true} ($cc$), and the corresponding $\C{CB}$ cell is updated to $false$ (Algorithm~\ref{algo:samplecobstacle}, line 8), indicating that the cell belongs to the C-obstacle.

+The \texttt{CollisionCheck} subroutine also returns $p$, the set of links of robot $\C{R}$ that are in collision with obstacles for the given configuration $q$.
+This set $p$ is subsequently used by the \texttt{SpeedUp} subroutine, which enables classification of certain cells as belonging to the obstacle region without explicitly invoking the collision checker.
+Further details on this procedure are provided in the following paragraphs.

+We also check for neighboring configurations that may be in collision (lines 10–16).
+This leverages the fact that if a configuration is in collision, nearby configurations are also likely to be in collision.
+To this end, we randomly select $d$ neighbors of each sampled $q \in$ C-obstacle.
+The total number of possible neighbors of $q$ depends on the C-space dimension, as further discussed in Section~\ref{sec:discussion}.
+The subroutine \texttt{SampleCobstacle} thus returns an updated $\C{CB}$, which is then segmented into connected components to assess motion-planning infeasibility.

+We note that, in each iteration, although $ns$ configurations are explicitly sampled from the C-obstacle, both the \texttt{SpeedUp} subroutine and the selection of $d$ neighboring configurations contribute additional samples within the C-obstacle.
+Consequently, Algorithm~\ref{algo:samplecobstacle} ensures that at least $ns$ configurations are processed per iteration.